Seminar and Workshop Descriptions for 2016

 54. Teaching Texual Studies in / through Shakespeare

-Seminar Leaders: Brett D. Hirsch (University of Western Australia) and Sarah Neville (University of West Virginia)
+Seminar Leaders: Brett D. Hirsch (University of Western Australia) and Sarah Neville (Ohio State University)

 After the “textual” and “material” turns, textual studies and bibliography remain perceived as marginal, if not subservient, to literary criticism as practiced by most Shakespeare scholars.
 And yet close reading, arguably the principal tool of the literary critic, is also at the heart of editorial practice and teaching.
 This seminar welcomes papers investigating the role of pedagogy in bridging the gap between Shakespearean textual studies, bibliography, and literary criticism, from case studies and histories to explorations of wider theoretical, institutional, and disciplinary concerns.